teganbroderick/Travelmaps/README.md

 <br>

 #### Navigate between list of places and map
 As markers are saved, a list of saved places is displayed on the left hand side of the page.
-Clicking on a place header in the list centers the map on that place marker, and opens another custom info-window displaying place information and a button to optionally delete the place from the map.
+Clicking on a place header in the list centers the map on that place marker, and opens another custom info-window displaying place information and a button that deletes the place from the map.
 Users can also click directly on a marker to view its info-window.
 Clicking on a website link in the list opens the website in a new browser tab.
 ![Navigate](https://raw.githubusercontent.com/teganbroderick/Travelmaps/master/static/img/navigate_map.gif)
 <br>